Russia’s war on Ukraine can only be resolved through ‘diplomacy’, says Zelensky

 “However, we have been carefully preparing for this situation and provided that there will be no disruptions in the gas transmission network, we will be able to supply all our customers with gas in the coming months.”

-It comes after US president Joe Biden today signed a bill to provide nearly $40 billion (£32bn) in aid for Ukraine as part of efforts to boost military support over Russia’s invasion, the White House said.
+It comes after Joe Biden today signed a bill to provide nearly $40bn (£32bn) in aid for Ukraine as part of efforts to boost military support over Russia’s invasion, the White House said.

-The new legislation will provide $20 billion in military assistance, ensuring a steady stream of advanced weapons that have been used to stymie Russia’s advances.
+The new legislation will provide $20bn in military assistance, ensuring a steady stream of advanced weapons that have been used to stymie Russia’s advances.

-There’s also $8 billion in general economic support, $5 billion to address global food shortages that could result from the collapse of Ukrainian agriculture and more than $1 billion to help refugees.
+There’s also $8bn in general economic support, $5bn to address global food shortages that could result from the collapse of Ukrainian agriculture and more than $1bn to help refugees.

-But reports of the staggering support package from the US were somwhat blunted by an announcement from Russia, proclaiming it was banning entry to 963 Americans including president Joe Biden, secretary of State Antony Blinken and CIA chief William Burns.
+But reports of the staggering support package from the US were somwhat blunted by an announcement from Russia, proclaiming it was banning entry to 963 Americans including President Joe Biden, secretary of State Antony Blinken and CIA chief William Burns.

 Register for free to continue reading